 Considering the gravity of violations involved, it is unacceptable for the Court to surrender justice for the victims and compromise its central purpose based on feasibility and financial issues.
-HRN therefore urges the Office of the Prosecutor to take steps to appeal the PTC II decision to the Appeals Chamber.
-We then urge the Appeals Chamber to approve the Prosecutor's request consistent with the goal of the ICC to see justice served for victims in the face of impunity.
+HRN therefore urges the Office of the Prosecutor to take steps to appeal the PTC II decision and for a decision to be made to approve the Prosecutor's request consistent with the goal of the ICC to see justice served for victims in the face of impunity.